-The Manchester Terrier should perform well with a high-quality commercially or home-prepared (under veterinary supervision) dog food.
+The Manchester terrier should perform well with a high-quality commercially or home-prepared (under veterinary supervision) dog food.
 Fresh, clean water should be available at all times.
-As with all breeds, treats should be given in moderation and their diet should be controlled in order to avoid weight gain or obesity-related issues.
+As with all breeds, treats should be given in moderation and the dog's diet should be controlled in order to avoid weight gain or obesity-related issues.

 Great with families

 Can be reserved with strangers

 More Dog Breeds and Further Research

 Be sure to do your homework when choosing a dog breed.
 Talk to other Manchester terrier owners, reputable breeders, and rescue groups to learn more about this particular breed and its care.